apache/griffin/griffin-doc/tdd.md

 For data ingestion, griffin can consume real time data from streaming and also support batch data like sql or structured files.

-For data processing, griffin provides several model libraries for various data quality dimensions like accuracy, validity, etc.
+For data processing, griffin provides several measure libraries for various data quality dimensions like accuracy, validity, etc.

-After appending business rules into those models, griffin will deploy related jobs in spark cluster.
+After appending business rules into those measures, griffin will deploy related jobs in spark cluster.

 For more details of the design, please refer to https://github.com/eBay/DQSolution/blob/master/griffin-doc/models.md